DavidRomanovizc/DatingBot/README.md

 ## Pull requests - a guide to action 💡

 If you suddenly write a pull request to any segment of the bot, please leave comments on the key points of your code.

-In the near future, the bot will be translated into English, and comments will be left everywhere for mutual understanding of the code. ^_^